NateSrkn/Reddit-Clone/README.md

-# Bloccit: a Reddit replica using Rails.
+# A reddit clone built using Rails

-Bloccit was created to test the power of Rails.
+This project was created to test the power of Rails.
 Throughout this project, I kept wanting to add more and more features.